ibm-cloud-docs/dl/order-connect.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Ordering {{site.data.keyword.dl_full_notm}} Connect (Beta)
+# Ordering {{site.data.keyword.dl_full_notm}} Connect
 {: #how-to-order-ibm-cloud-dl-connect}
 {: help}
 {: support}

+IBM Cloud highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
+For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
+{: important}

 The beta release of {{site.data.keyword.dl_full}} Connect is only available to allowlisted users.
 Contact your IBM Cloud Sales representative if you are interested in getting early access to this beta offering.
 After the {{site.data.keyword.dl_short}} Connect service is made generally available, you must upgrade to the standard paid plan to continue using instances that you created during the beta.
 Upgrade instructions will be provided to beta participants.
 Any instance that continues to use the beta plan for this service beyond 30 days after general availability is subject to deletion.
 {: beta}

-IBM Cloud highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
-For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
-{: important}

 ## Ordering instructions
 {: #instructions-connect}